MicrosoftDocs/visualstudio-docs/docs/data-tools/create-parameterized-tableadapter-queries.md

 # Create parameterized TableAdapter queries
 A parameterized query returns data that meets the conditions of a WHERE clause within the query.
 For example, you can parameterize a customer list to display only customers in a certain city by adding `WHERE City = @City` to the end of the SQL statement that returns a list of customers.

- You create parameterized TableAdapter queries in the [Dataset Designer](../data-tools/creating-and-editing-typed-datasets.md).You can also create them in a Windows application with the **Parameterize Data Source** command on the **Data** menu.
+ You create parameterized TableAdapter queries in the **Dataset Designer**.You can also create them in a Windows application with the **Parameterize Data Source** command on the **Data** menu.
 The **Parameterize Data Source** command  creates controls on your form where you can input the parameter values and run the query.

 > [!NOTE]
 >  When constructing a parameterized query, use the parameter notation that's specific to the database you're coding against.
 For example, Access and OleDb data sources use the question mark '?' to denote parameters, so the WHERE clause would look like this: `WHERE City = ?`.